Dbpautt/trade-A-record/README.md

 ## ROUTES:

-@Todo actions eg. check if if I already own the record
+@Todo actions eg. check if I already own the record

 - GET /
   - renders the homepage